kubernetes/enhancements/keps/sig-multicluster/1645-multi-cluster-services-api/README.md

 #### Beta -> GA Graduation

-- Scalability/performance testing, understanding impact on cluster-local service scalability.
-- [Cluster ID KEP](https://github.com/kubernetes/enhancements/tree/master/keps/sig-multicluster/2149-clusterid) is GA, with at least one other multi-cluster use case.
 - A conformance report program for MCS-API has been created to document the conformance level of the various implementations.